jhauberg/comply/README.md

 Because it does not even attempt to deal with the pre-processing, it does not need to know about any include paths, standard library or anything like that either.
 You can just point and shoot at any C source file.

-However, the bad news is that pre-processor directives, such as `#define`, which are widely and commonly used, won't be resolved properly when `comply` looks at it.
-This means that macros can cause a lot of trouble and potentially cause false-positives.
+However, the downside is that pre-processor directives (e.g. `#define`), which are widely and commonly used, won't be resolved properly when `comply` looks at it.
+This means that macros can cause a lot of trouble and very likely cause false-positives.

 If you feel like it, you can always run something like `clang -E` on your source to have it pre-processed before letting `comply` have a look.
 But that can be a whole deal in itself.